-In Veolia's energy business, around two-thirds of the revenue comes from the management of district heating and cooling networks, which is supported by long-term contracts.
+In Veolia's energy business, more than 60% of revenue (after the disposal of US assets, closed as of year-end 2019) comes from the management of district heating and cooling networks under long-term contracts.
 These contracts include indexation and pass-through clauses covering variations in energy prices, although these can be subject to some regulatory risk.
-These features ensure relatively predictable cash flow, although this activity remains exposed to weather conditions, which drive the seasonal demand for heating and cooling.
-In addition to managing networks, the group acts as a subcontractor for public and private customers to manage or maintain various energy installations (including decentralised electricity generation such as biomass) which in turn can expose it to fluctuations in energy prices.
+These features underpin relatively predictable cash flow, albeit exposed to weather conditions and seasonal demand for heating and cooling.
+In addition to managing networks, the group acts as a subcontractor for public and private customers to manage or maintain various energy installations (including decentralised electricity generation, such as biomass), which in turn can expose it to fluctuations in energy prices.